cespare/dotfiles/system_notes.md

   - openssh-server
   - gnome-screenshot
   - tmux
-  - keepassxc
   - keychain
   - build-essential
   - silversearcher-ag
   - xclip
+* In xfce appearance settings, set default font to Roboto Regular 9.
+* Clone dotiles, vim-config and move into place
 * Ensure keychain is set up (.zshrc.private etc will have an invocation like `eval $(keychain --quiet --eval --agents ssh id_rsa)`
-* Clone dotviles, vim-config and move into place
 * Log out and back in for xmodmap (or just run it manually)
 * Install Go
 * xbindkeys uses github.com/cespare/carlisle, so install that.